Kinto/kinto-admin/README.md

 and Chrome, so we can't really guarantee proper compatibility with IE, Safari, Opera and others.
 We're accepting
 [pull requests](https://github.com/Kinto/kinto-admin/pulls) though.

-### I get an ENOENT when I go to localhost:3000

-Did you run `bin/kinto-admin` from this repository?

-You can only run `kinto-admin` if you get `kinto-admin` with npm.
-The version of `kinto-admin` uploaded to npm contains an automatically-built `dist` directory with the artifacts that the browser needs.

-Instead, run the development server, as above.

 ### How to display a nested field value using the collection displayFields property?